 - I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
 (Core) - I.D.3.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
 (Core) - I.D.4.
 The program's educational and clinical resources must be adequate to support the number of residents appointed to the program.
-(Core) - I.D.4.a) There must be cases distributed across all anatomic areas that are of sufficient volume for residents to meet requirements for the breadth, depth, acuity, and pathology of patient care experiences and outcomes.
-(Core)

-- I.D.4.a).(1) This must include pediatric cases and oncology cases.
+(Core) - I.D.5.
+The institutional volume and variety of operative experience must be adequate to ensure a sufficient number and distribution of basic and complex cases (as determined by the Review Committee) for each resident in the program.
 (Core) - I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education.
 (Core) - I.E.1.
 The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC).
 (Core)